Insert mode

 info See :h ins-completion for more details and other autocomplete features.
 See :h 'complete' setting for customizing autocomplete commands.

-Execute single Normal mode command
+Execute a Normal mode command

 • Ctrl+o execute a Normal mode command and return to Insert mode